 Design specs & notes

 Internally, the amp uses a single-sided printed circuit board (PCB) and through-hole components with a bit of hand assembly.
 While higher end brands are super small these days and use specialized semiconductors and chips, Rockville’s design uses off-the-shelf components for the most part.

-In fact many audiophiles use through-hole components for high-end audio boards even now.
+Even today many audiophiles use through-hole components for high-end audio boards so it’s not an issue.